blackmarkt/Udacity-ML/capstone_report_template.md

 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_
 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

+Trying to predict the future price of any security or asset is central to Wall Street's ability to generate profitable trading and investment strategies.
+Bitcoin may have been originally intended to function as a digital payment processing system but participants have primarily been focused on it's speculative store of value.
+In the last year many crytocurrencies have risen more than tenfold in less than a year.
+Now with both the CBOE and CME introducing Bitcoin futures the motivation to forecast Bitcoin's daily price movements is a potentially lucrative endeavor<sup>3</sup>.

+This project will employ a wide variety of Classification algorithms in order predict if Bitcon's price will the "up" or "down" each day in the test set.

+The following classifiers were selected:

+- AdaBoost (Ensemble)
+- Random Forest (Ensemble)
+- Bagging (Ensemble)
+- K-Nearest Neighbors (KNeighbors)
+- Support Vector Machines (SVM)
+- Logistic Regression

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: